 - Keeps well in the fridge for up to 5 days

-- Flavours improve after the first day
+- Flavors improve after the first day

 - Stir briefly before serving if chilled firm